A Coinductive Approach to Proof Search through Typed Lambda-Calculi

 We will view contexts $\Gamma$ as finite sets of declarations $x:A$, where no variable $x$ occurs twice.
 The context $\Gamma,x:A$ is obtained from $\Gamma$ by adding the declaration $x:A$, and will only be written if $x$ is not declared in $\Gamma$.
 Context union is written as concatenation $\Gamma,\Delta$ for contexts $\Gamma$ and $\Delta$ if $\Gamma\cap\Delta=\emptyset$.
 The letters $\Gamma$, $\Delta$, $\Theta$ are used to range over contexts, and the notation $\dom(\Gamma)$ stands for the set of variables declared in $\Gamma$.
 We will write $\Gamma(x)$ for the type associated with $x$ for $x\in\dom(\Gamma)$, hence viewing $\Gamma$ as a function on $\dom(\Gamma)$.
 Context inclusion $\Gamma\subseteq\Delta$ is just set inclusion.

-In this presentation of $\ol$ there is only one form of sequent, namely $\Gamma\vdash t:A$.
+As usual, in this presentation of $\ol$ there is only one form of sequent, namely $\Gamma\vdash t:A$.
 We call a sequent \emph{atomic} when $A$ is an atom.
-The rules of $\ol$ for deriving sequents are in Fig.~\ref{fig:lambda-bar}. $\LVecIntro$ presupposes that the indices for the $t_i$ range over $1,\ldots,k$ and that $\vec B=B_1,\ldots,B_k$, for some $k\geq0$.
+(Note however that this contrasts to $\LJT/\lambdabar$ \cite{HerbelinCSL94} where two forms of sequents are used, as lists of terms are treated formally.)
+The rules of $\ol$ for deriving sequents are in Figure~\ref{fig:lambda-bar}. $\LVecIntro$ presupposes that the indices for the $t_i$ range over $1,\ldots,k$ and that $\vec B=B_1,\ldots,B_k$, for some $k\geq0$.
 Such obvious constraints for finite vectors will not be spelt out in the rest of the paper.

 In the particular case of $k=0$, in which $(x:p)\in\Gamma$ is the only hypothesis of $\LVecIntro$, we type variables (with atoms).